-U.S. Special Counsel Mueller to make first public comments on Russia probe
+U.S. Special Counsel Mueller says charging Trump was 'not an option'

 Barr now is leading a review of the origins of the Russia investigation in what is the third known inquiry into the FBI’s handling of the matter.
 Trump harbors suspicions that the Democratic administration of President Barack Obama started the investigation in 2016 to undermine his presidency.

-Reporting by Makini Brice; Additional reporting by Andy Sullivan and Mark Hosenball; Writing by Makini Brice and Andy Sullivan; Editing by Tim Ahmann and Bill Trott
+Additional reporting by Makini Brice and Mark Hosenball; Editing by Tim Ahmann and Bill Trott